 Many of the beneficiaries for these wigs are also young kids who apart from battling the life threatening ailment also fight serious body image issues.
 They lose confidence due to loss of hair at a young age and stop going to schools and colleges for the fear of looking ‘different’ or being bullied.

-We hope Paramita’s story certainly inspires many more individuals to come forward and join the cause.
+We hope Parmita’s story certainly inspires many more individuals to come forward and join the cause.

 Hair is only hair, it will grow again after all.
 Are you willing to give somebody unending smiles and confidence with one simple contribution?